LIS501/syllabi/outline1.md

 Introduce at first meeting.
 In for approval by the 29th.

 ## Lab exercises
-- Dan on Library resources
+- Dan on Library resources (week of 08/25)
-- ITD on computing resources
+- ITD on computing resources (week  of 09/01)
-- Zotero bibliography and formatting (Emily)
+- Zotero bibliography and formatting (Emily) (week 0f 09/08)
-- Cultural heritage object description (NL)
+- Cultural heritage object description (NL) (week of 09/15)
-- Bibliographic database comparison (over same material) (UX specialist guest)
+- Bibliographic database comparison (over same material) (UX specialist guest) (week of 09/22)
-- Pandoc encoding and transformation (Dave)
+- Pandoc encoding and transformation (Dave) ( week of 09/29)
-- Bibo/DC output from Zotero  (Dave)
+- Bibo/DC output from Zotero  (Dave) (week of 10/06)
-- Cultural heritage object description (metadata)
+- Collection stewardship exercise (week of 10/15)
+- Poster prep (week of 10/20)
-- Poster presentations
+- Poster presentations (week of 10/27)

 # Outlines from earlier semesters